An Indiana Prairie

-Prairies have always been a symbol of the midwest, a part of our natural heritage, a part of Indiana's natural history.
+Prairies have always been a symbol of the Midwest, a part of our natural heritage, and a part of Indiana's natural history.

-In presettlement times, tall grass prairies occurred in a vast area which extended from Iowa and Missouri to central Ohio.
-In Indiana, prairies made up only about 15% of the area in the state, primarily in northwest and west-central portions of the state.
+In presettlement times, tall-grass prairies occurred in a vast area which extended from Iowa and Missouri to central Ohio.
+In Indiana, prairies made up about 15 percent of the area, primarily in northwest and west-central portions of the state.
 Most of the original prairie in the state has been lost to drainage, urbanization and agriculture.
-A few high quality remnant areas such as Hoosier Prairie in Lake County, have been preserved.
+A few high-quality remnant areas such as Hoosier Prairie in Lake County have been preserved.

-A prairie is a complex natural community covered with a dense mixture of tall grasses and other herbaceous plants.
+A complex natural community covered with a dense mixture of tall grasses and other herbaceous plants.
 Although woody plants are not a major component of prairie, trees such as black oak and bur oak and shrubs such as prairie willow and New Jersey tea are found there.

 Visit our list of Nature Preserves page to discover Indiana's dedicated Nature Preserves protecting prairie communities.